juanjcardona13/dineupback/README.md

-# Dine Up Backend
+# DineUp Backend

-This project is a Django backend for the Dine Up project.
+This project is a Django backend for the DineUp project.
 It provides a GraphQL API for the frontend to interact with.
 The stack used in this project is Django, Graphene-Django-CRUDDALS, and Django-GraphQL-JWT.

+DineUp is a project that aims to provide a platform for view the details of a restaurant, such as its location, menu, and schedule.
+It also allows users to make reservations and rate the restaurant.

 ## Table of Contents